Research in Northern Ireland

 Only members can borrow books, but non-members are free to consult the collections.

 The Centre for Migration Studies at the Ulster American Folk ParkThe Centre for Migration Studies is the leading institution for the study of Irish migration.
-It is not primarily a genealogical centre but its extensive specialist library of periodicals and books may be of assistance to the family historian.
+Although not a genealogical centre, its library of periodicals and books may be of assistance to the family historian.
 It also holds copies of Griffith’s printed Valuation lists for Northern Ireland on microfiche.